TheRaytracers/freecad-povray-render/README.md

 ---

-The ExportToPovRay macro is intended to export as many solid CSG objects as possible from of the FreeCAD part workbench into a corresponding POVray Convert scene description.
+The ExportToPovRay macro is intended to export as many solid CSG objects as possible from of the FreeCAD Part workbench into a corresponding POVray Convert scene description.
 The object tree with its Boolean operations in the Povray file.
 The user should then be able to modify the POVray file so that the